pikesley/skellington/README.md

         git add .
         git commit -m 'First commit'

+    Then try

+        bundle exec rake run

-    You can run the app with
+    which will launch Compass and then run the app (at http://localhost:9292)

-        bundle exec rackup

-    (with

-        bundle exec compass watch .

-    in a different terminal window)

     For post-install hints, try